chrissyhroberts/ODK_Pi/README.md

 ```

 ###For UK academics on Eduroam
 Eduroam is a UK wide wifi provider for cross-institutional working.
-It can be hard to set up on Rpi, but instructions [here](http://jankuester.com/connecting-raspberry-pi-to-eduroam-using-wpa-supplicant/) should be helpful.
+It can be hard to set up on RPi, but instructions [here](http://jankuester.com/connecting-raspberry-pi-to-eduroam-using-wpa-supplicant/) should be helpful.
 Below worked for me.

 ```sudo nano /etc/wpa_supplicant/wpa_supplicant.conf```